- Voter registration

 - Register to vote online

-You must have a valid Iowa driver's license or non-driver ID to register online.
+You must have a valid Iowa driver's license or non-operator ID to register online.
 Voters who do not have an Iowa license or ID must complete a paper form instead.

 - Register by mail